jranke/mkin/README.md

   approximately reproduce the fit with other tools.
 * The chi-squared error level as defined in the FOCUS kinetics guidance (see below) is calculated for each observed variable.
-* I recently added iteratively reweighted least squares in a similar way it is done in KinGUII and CAKE (see below).
+* Iteratively reweighted least squares fitting is implemented in a similar way as in KinGUII and CAKE (see below).
 Simply add the argument `reweight = "obs"` to your call to `mkinfit` and a separate variance componenent for each of the observed variables will be optimised in a second stage after the primary optimisation algorithm has converged.
-* When a metabolite decline phase is not described well by SFO kinetics, either IORE kinetics or SFORB kinetics can be used for the metabolite, adding one respectively two parameters to the system.
+* When a metabolite decline phase is not described well by SFO kinetics, either IORE kinetics (often producing failures of the integration algorithm) or SFORB kinetics (working nicely) can be used for the metabolite, adding one respectively two parameters to the system.

 ## GUI